Completing a Complaint Application Form

 • a change of supervisor

-You can amend as you feel is appropriate for you – the key thing is to think about what you feel would be reasonable compensation for you, and what you feel would be beneficial for you to move forward from the situation that caused you to make the complaint.
+You can amend as you feel is appropriate for you – the key thing is to think about what you feel would be a reasonable outcome for you, and what you feel would be beneficial for you to move forward from the situation that caused you to make the complaint.

 If you are requesting financial compensation, you will need to reason and evidence how you have come to the amount requested.